nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 **Features**

-* Add dates of action items
+* Fetch emails from email provider
-* Mark emails with different levels of priority
+* Filter, highlight and tag emails
-* Colour code emails
+* Add and manage tasks related to these emails
-* Tag and filter emails
+* Easy to use interface

 **Getting started**